gloveboxes/prompt_flow_workshop/docs/workshop.md

 1. Select **Run it with Standard Mode**.

-1. When the flow completes, select **outputs** from the Visual Editor and review the Prompt Flow tab to show tokens used and run duration.
+1. When the flow completes, select **outputs** from the Visual editor and review the Prompt Flow tab to show tokens used and run duration.

     ![](./media/prompt_stats.png)